 As part of this nomination process, you will be required to participate in an interview with my Academy Selection Board.
 Interviews will be conducted in person or via phone or Skype for those applicants who do not reside in the Anchorage area or near one of our district offices.

-The application period for the Class of 2021 is now closed.
-Please check back in the spring for the Class of 2022 application package.
+The application period for the Class of 2023 is now open.
+Please click here to access the application.

 Questions?
 Please contact us by phone at (907) 271-5915 or by email at firstname.lastname@example.org.